 - Preferential seating may be provided.

-- Access to an electrical outlet will be provided for the use of a laptop computer on which to take the test.
+- Access to an electrical outlet will be provided for the use of a Laptop computer to take the test on.

 - Extended time for taking the test.

 - Private space for taking the test may be provided.

 - Such other accommodations as determined reasonable and appropriate to the circumstances, unless such accommodation would fundamentally alter the measurement of the skills or knowledge the examination is intended to test or would result in an undue burden.

 - It is incumbent upon students to request and show the need for a reasonable accommodation.
 Astudent seeking such an accommodation must file a request for accommodations 30 days before the beginning of each academic year and must schedule an appointment with the school’s Director of Academic Affairs.

 - An evaluation from a licensed physician, psychiatrist, psychologist, or other similarly qualified professional that supports the student’s need for the accommodation.
 The evaluation should be recent and should explain, in detail, the need for the specific requested accommodation.

 - A listing of any accommodations offered the student by other institutions, such as schools and undergraduate colleges.
 Such previous accommodations should be described and documented.